Our Team

 Science Friday

 The Science Friday Initiative is a non-profit organization dedicated to increasing the public’s access to science and scientific information.
 They host a radio show distributed by Public Radio International (PRI) and produce science and technology related digital videos, original web articles, and educational resources for educators.
-Science Friday is partnering with Eclipse Soundscapes to provide audio recordings and social media support for the project.
+Science Friday partnered with Eclipse Soundscapes to provide audio recordings and social media support for the project.

 National Park Service